2022 RSA Central and Eastern Europe Conference Plenary Speakers

 In addition to basic research activities, he has worked as a consultant for the OECD, the Bavarian Ministry of Economic Affairs, the State Rectors’ Conference Baden-Württemberg, several chambers of commerce and industry associations, corporations and civil society organizations.
 Johannes Glückler teaches economic geography, qualitative methods of empirical social research and methods of social network analysis.
 As part of the European ERASMUS Teaching Mobility program, he is a regular guest professor at the University of Salamanca.

-Maciej Smętkowski – associate professor of socio-economic geography at the Centre for European Regional and Local Studies (EUROREG), University of Warsaw.
+Maciej Smetkowski – Ph.D. in earth sciences, specialty socio-economic geography, associate professor at the Centre for European Regional and Local Studies (EUROREG), University of Warsaw.
 Chairman of the Polish Section of the Regional Studies Association.
-Author of over 100 publications on metropolisation processes in different territorial scales, instruments of regional policy and cross-border co-operation including books “Regional Development and Regional Policy in Central and Eastern European Countries in the period of transformation and globalisation” (in Polish), “The European Metropolises and Their Regions: from Economic Landscape to Metropolitan Networks and “New economic spaces of the metropolis.
-Structure, functions and connections of business areas in Warsaw” (in Polish).
-He has been involved in number of research projects carried-out within research framework programmes of the EU and HORIZON 2020 as well as ESPON Programme (European Spatial Planning Observatory Network).
-Has extensive experience in evaluation and design of public policies at national, regional and local level.
+Author of over 100 publications on metropolisation process, instruments of regional policy and cross-border co-operation including books “Regional Development and Regional Policy in Central and Eastern European Countries in the period of transformation and globalisation” (in Polish) and “The European Metropolises and Their Regions: from Economic Landscape to Metropolitan Networks”.
+He has extensive experience in evaluation of public policies.
+He has been involved in number of research projects carried-out within research framework programmes of the EU including HORIZON 2020 as well as ESPON Programme (European Spatial Planning Observatory Network).

 Thilo Lang is Head of Department and Deputy Director at the Leibniz Institute for Regional Geography (IfL) in Leipzig, Germany.
 His long-term research interest is about local and regional development in the context of polarisation and peripheralisation in Germany and CEE.
 More recently, his research focussed on issues of peripheral innovation in national, European and global contexts.